Australia's Telstra reveals data breach two weeks after attack on Optus

-SYDNEY - Australia's largest telecoms firm Telstra said on Tuesday it had suffered what it called a small data breach, a disclosure that comes two weeks after main rival Optus was left reeling by a massive cyber attack.
+SYDNEY - Australia's largest telecommunications company Telstra said on Tuesday it had suffered what it called a small data breach, a disclosure that comes two weeks after main rival Optus was left reeling after a massive cyber attack.

 Telstra, which has 18.8 million customer accounts, equivalent to three-quarters of Australia's population, said an intrusion of a third-party organisation exposed some employee data dating back to 2017.